zyf0717/zyf0717.github.io/_posts/2020-07-10-year-in-review-1.markdown

 Up till this point, I have not studied any language to this extent or depth.
 Despite the high learning curve, I am determined to delve deep into this complex and wonderful language.

 ## Cluster computing
 I have acquired and set up my very own compute cluster.
+Through having to configure headless Raspberry Pis, I have picked up quite a few Linux terminal commands, as well as some shell scripting.

-Details span four blog posts, starting from [this one](https://zyf0717.github.io/jekyll/update/2020/06/23/pi-clustering-hardware.html).
+Details of my setup span four blog posts, starting from [this one](https://zyf0717.github.io/jekyll/update/2020/06/23/pi-clustering-hardware.html).

 ## Upcoming plans
 The following briefly outlines my upcoming plans (and blogposts) over the next few months:
 - Beef up Scala and Spark knowledge
-- Work on Python and Scala projects (data science or otherwise)
+- Work on Python and Scala projects
+- Deploy Spark jobs on my compute cluster
-- Spark and Hadoop projects
+- Learn and experiment with Hadoop on my compute cluster
-- Linux terminal commands and Shell scripting (for headless)
+- Focus on problem solving in a declarative and functional manner